BCV-Uniandes/AdvSeverity/README.md

 ## Data preparation

  * Download train+val sets of [iNaturalist'19](https://www.kaggle.com/c/inaturalist-2019-fgvc6)
+ * Unzip the zip file `dataset_splits/splits_inat19.py`
  * Create the dataset by running the `generate_splits.py` script.
 Change the `DATA_PATH` AND `OUTPUT_DIR` variables to fit your specifications.
  * Resize all the images into the 224x224 format by using the `resize_images.sh` script.
- * Rename `data_paths.yml.example` and edit it to reflect the paths on your system.
+ * Rename `data_paths.yml` and edit it to reflect the paths on your system.

-# WE ARE HERE FOR THE MOMENT, WE MIGHT CHANGE THE RUNNING CODES
+# Training and Evaluation

 ## Training

+To run the code

 ## Evaluation